unclekhalifa/unclekhalifa/README.md

 # Hello Stranger 👀
 Welcome to my GitHub!
 You're probably here to inspect my code or browse people's GitHub accounts.
 Weirdo 😆

-## Coding Personality
-- Ship first, refine code later
-- A PR without tests is analogous to a scientist putting forth a theory without an experiment
-- There's no such thing as clean code.
-There is however objectively terrible cod
+> There's no such thing as clean code.
+There is however objectively terrible code

 ## Skills & Technologies